 Sooner or later you’re going to have employees.
 If you want to create a large company, you’ll have no choice but to hire people to help you out.

-Although hiring employees may sound simple, you’ll quickly learn that no one will care for your company as much as you nor will they work as hard as you.
-Every once in a while you may find some rock star talent to help you out, but those won’t be the majority of the people that build up your team.
+Although hiring employees may sound simple, you’ll quickly learn that no one will care for your company as much as you do nor will they work as hard as you will.
+Every once in a while, you may find some rock star talent to help you out, but those won’t be the majority of the people that will comprise your team.

-So how do you get people to work really hard?
-Well, you have to push them to their limits, yet keep them motivated or else they’ll get burned out and quit.
+So, how do you get people to work really hard?
+Well, you have to push them to their limits while keeping them motivated, or else they’ll get burned out and quit.
 Here are 7 tactics I use to push employees to their limits while still keeping them motivated and happy.

 Tactic #1: Encourage and discourage at the same time

-Every Monday, Tuesday, Wednesday, and Thursday I have a tendency to point out how employees can be working more efficiently, what else they can do for the company, and how they need to be creating more aggressive revenue goals.
+Every Monday, Tuesday, Wednesday, and Thursday, I typically point out in what ways employees can be working more efficiently, highlight what else they can do for the company, and remind them that they need to be creating more aggressive revenue goals.

-The reason I choose to compliment on Friday is because it’s usually a deadline day in which everyone is trying to hit all of their weekly goals.
-So by saying how well of a job they did, it shows that you appreciate them as well as gives them a sense of accomplishment.
+The reason I choose to compliment on Fridays is because it’s usually a deadline day when everyone is trying to hit all of their weekly goals.
+So, telling them how well of a job they did shows your employees that you appreciate them and gives them a sense of accomplishment.

 Tactic #2: Dangle a carrot

-The best way I’m able to motivate employees to work hard while keeping them happy is to dangle a carrot in front of them.
-For each employee you’re going to have to figure out what carrot appeals to him or her most.
-If you can’t figure out what appeals to them, you may want to start with dangling money as most people are looking to move up in their career.
+The best way I’m able to motivate my employees to work hard, while keeping them happy, is to dangle a carrot in front of them.
+You will have to figure out what carrot appeals to what employees.
+If you can’t figure out what appeals to them, you may want to start with dangling money as most people are looking to move up in their careers and make more money.

-For example, I know my assistant wants to make more money, so every month she can push me to close 2 enterprise deals, she gets a decent size bonus.
-This works well because it not only pushes her to figure out which companies I can sell large contracts to, but it also makes her think about my company’s financial well being.
+For example, I know my assistant wants to make more money, so every month that she can help me close two enterprise deals, she gets a decent size bonus.
+This works well because it not only pushes her to figure out which companies I can sell large contracts to, but it also makes her think about my company’s financial well-being.

 I have another employee who loves luxury watches.
-I’ve offered to buy him a fancy watch if he is able to get my company an extra 100 qualified leads each day as that will drastically improve the company’s bottom line.
+I’ve offered to buy him a fancy watch if he is able to get my company an extra one hundred qualified leads each day as that will drastically improve the company’s bottom line.

 Whatever carrot you decide to dangle, make sure your employee is emotionally attached to it.
-Playing off of logic is great, but dangling carrots that play off of emotions are more effective.
+Playing on logic is great, but dangling carrots that play on emotions are more effective.

 Tactic #3: Feed them well

 Everyone has to eat!
-So why not feed them?
-Google and Facebook are just a few of the companies that feed their employees for free and it seems to work well.
-This way they don’t have to leave work to get food and they’ll be more productive.
+Your employees are not exception, so why not feed them?
+Google and Facebook are just a few of the companies that feed their employees for free, and it seems to work well.
+This way, the employees don’t have to leave work to get food, which leads to more productivity.

-If you are starting out you may not be able to provide the level of food services that Google and Facebook provide, but this doesn’t mean you can’t treat your employees to a nice meal once a month.
-Or you can tie meals to specific company objectives, such as buying lunch on Fridays for employees after you know they have achieved their weekly goals.
+If you are starting out, you may not be able to provide the level of food services that Google and Facebook provide, but this doesn’t mean you can’t treat your employees to a nice meal once a month.
+Or you can tie meals to specific company objectives.
+For example, you can buy lunch on Fridays for employees after you know they have achieved their weekly goals.

 Tactic #4: Spontaneity

-For example, I have a weekly brainstorming session with 2 marketers whom I work with and we typically brainstorm in my condo.
-Last week we decided to brainstorm while taking a walk on the harbor, as the weather was nice.
-The beautiful thing about this is that my guys were able to come up with some awesome marketing ideas and they didn’t feel like they were working.
-Instead they felt like they were just taking a break from work and relaxing by the water.
+For example, I have weekly brainstorming sessions with two of my marketers, and I conduct those meetings in my condo.
+Last week, we decided to brainstorm while taking a walk on the harbor as the weather was nice.
+The beautiful thing about this was that my guys were able to come up with some awesome marketing ideas, and they didn’t feel like they were working.
+Instead, they felt like they were just taking a break from work and relaxing by the water.

 The trick with being spontaneous is to do things that your employees wouldn’t expect.
-Like the example above, it can be very simple, and it doesn’t have to cost you a dime.
+Like the example above, it can be very simple and without costing you a dime.

 Tactic #5: Give them a voice

-Just because someone works for you, doesn’t mean they are your “bitch”.
-They are there to help you grow your business, and do what’s best for it… they aren’t there to be your slave.
-Everyone has feelings and people want to be heard.
-So when you are in meetings or making decisions about your company, ask your employees what they think.
+Just because someone works for you doesn’t mean they are your “bitch”.
+They are there to help you grow your business and do what’s best for it.
+They aren’t there to be your slaves.
+Everyone has feelings, and people want to be heard.
+So, when you are in meetings or making decisions about your company, ask your employees what they think.

-You don’t always have to take their input, but you’re better off asking them what they think as they could come up with a good solution or a point that you may have never thought of.
-Plus this will also help them think outside of the box so one day they can just make certain decisions for you so you can focus on the bigger picture.
+You don’t always have to take their input, but you’re better off asking them what they think as they could come up with a good solution or a point that you haven’t thought of.
+Plus, this will also help them think outside the box.
+One day, they can even start making certain decisions for you so you can focus on the bigger picture.

-Tactic #6: Your goals should be to help them accomplish their goals
+Tactic #6: Your goal should be to help them accomplish their goals

-Before any employee starts working for me, I always ask them their 5 most important personal goals.
-These goals can’t be tied to work and have to be purely personal.
-Once they list them out to me, I let them know which ones I can help them accomplish.
+Before any employee starts working for me, I ask them their five most important personal goals.
+These goals can’t be tied to work.
+They have to be purely personal.
+Once they list the goals, I let them know which ones I can help them accomplish.

-In most cases I can typically solve 4 out of 5 goals any new employee lists out to me.
-So as they continue to work for me over the course of each year, I slowly help them mark off each of their goals.
+In most cases, I can typically solve four out of five goals any new employee shares with me.
+As people continue to work for me, over the course of each year, I slowly help them mark off each of their goals.

-At the end of the year I go over their personal goals and if they were happy with their accomplishments.
-At the same time I go over their new goals for the next 12 months and I help them accomplish them as well.
+At the end of the year, I go over their personal goals to find out if they were happy with their accomplishments.
+At the same time, I go over their new goals for the next twelve months and help them accomplish those as well.

-The reason you want to help employees out in their personal life is because it will affect their work life.
-It doesn’t matter that they should keep both worlds separate, people just have a tendency to mix their work life and personal life together.
+The reason you want to help employees in their personal lives is because it will affect their work lives.
+It doesn’t matter that they should keep the two worlds separate.
+People simply have a tendency to mix their work lives with their personal lives.

 Tactic #7: Don’t stop pushing

-Employees have a tendency of correlating bonuses, raises, and promotions to how well they do in their job and how much they are learning.
+Employees have a tendency to correlate bonuses, raises, and promotions with how well they are doing in their jobs and how much they are learning.

-So before my employees have the chance to ask me for a raise or a promotion, I let them know what I expect from them as well as what additional things they need to do to receive a promotion.
+So, before my employees have a chance to ask me for a raise or a promotion, I let them know what I expect from them and what it will take for them to receive a promotion.

-By doing this I’m pushing my employees to work harder and I keep on pushing them until they start snapping back at me.
-Now although they may hate me for this, when they look back at what they accomplished and learned, they tend to be happy with their progress.
+By doing this, I’m pushing my employees to work harder, and I keep pushing them until they start snapping back at me.
+Although they sometimes hate me for this, when they look back at what they accomplished and learned, they tend to be happy with their progress.

 Using the tactics I mentioned above is a great first step in keeping your employees happy while pushing them to their limits, but it isn’t enough.
-Over the last 10 years as an entrepreneur I learned one important thing… it’s the small things that really make a big difference.
+Over the last ten years as an entrepreneur, I learned one important thing: it’s the small things that really make a big difference.